Dimtemp/AzureDataFactory/exercise20-create-storage.md

 Students will be able to create Azure storage accounts and Data Lake Storage accounts and explain the difference between a storage account and and a data lake.
 They will also be able to demonstrate how to perform data loads into the data storage of choice.

-## Exercise 2: Create an Azure Storage Account
+## Task 1: Create an Azure Storage Account

 1. Browse to the Azure portal at [**http://portal.azure.com**](http://portal.azure.com) and sign in.